robertmartin8/PyPortfolioOpt/docs/index.rst

     python setup.py install

 .. note::
-    If either of these methods doesn't work, please `raise an issue
+    If any of these methods doesn't work, please `raise an issue
     <https://github.com/robertmartin8/PyPortfolioOpt/issues>`_  on GitHub